 Are there standards or regulations for birth centers?

 Yes.
 The American Association of Birth Centers, as well as the American Public Health Association, have published standards for birth centers.
 Birth centers can be accredited on the national level by the Commission for the Accreditation of Birth Centers, and are licensed by the state of Missouri.
 The American College of Obstetricians and Gynecologists, among other national medical organizations, agree that a licensed and accredited birth center is a safe place for healthy women to give birth.
-The Birth & Wellness Center has met the rigorous standards of accreditation and is the first and only licensed birth center in the St Louis area.
+The Birth & Wellness Center is the first and only licensed and accredited birth center in Missouri.

 Do you offer care besides birth?